square/bionic/docs/warnings.rst

 concepts which haven't been well-explored in this domain -- for example, the way we create and gather multiple entity values.
 We might discover that we've created the wrong abstractions and need to adjust the API in a non-backwards-compatible way.
+(We explain our policy on this `here
+<release-notes.rst#versioning-scheme>`_.)
+To be completely protected against breaking
-To avoid being disrupted by breaking changes, we recommend pinning a specific version of Bionic in your ``requirements.txt``
+changes, you can pin a specific version of Bionic in your ``requirements.txt`` file:
-file:

 .. parsed-literal::

     bionic==\ |version|

-Similarly, since Bionic hasn't seen a lot of real-world use, there will undoubtedly be some bugs -- you can get help with them `here <get-help.rst>`_.
+Bionic is widely used at Square, but so far hasn't received much testing in the outside world.
+If you discover any new bugs, you can get help with them `here <get-help.rst>`_.

 Avoid Global State
 ------------------